mister-blanket/javascript-reference/design_patterns.md

 ### Constructor Pattern
-Not a true patter, but a concept in JavaScript.
+Not a true pattern, but a concept in JavaScript.
 Uses class constructors and use them to initiate new objects.

 ```JavaScript
 // ES6